 The Truth About Dungeons & Dragons is what I like to call an “opposition text.”
 First published in 1991, well after the fever pitch of anti-D&D hysteria had died down, Joan Hacke Robie’s book is exactly the kind of stubborn, ill-informed hold out you think it is.

-It is absolutely word a couple bucks if you see it at a used bookstore.
+It is absolutely worth a couple bucks if you see it at a used bookstore.
 What we have is a brief history of the game, followed by an explanation of how it is played (which is full of errors and mischaracterizations).
 Then Robie lays out the case for how the game is anti-Christian because it encourages witchcraft and presents good and evil as being on even footing.
 Then we get a gloss of fear-mongering controversies like the Egbert case and Pat Pulling’s BADD (I’ll cover those eventually).

 I honestly bought this on the merits of the cover, but even that is baloney: it’s a lift or trace of Rancor concept art from the Return of the Jedi Sketchbook.